tvondra/quantile/README.md

 the advantage is that the values are collected just once (into a single array), not for each expression separately.
-If you're working with large data sets, this may save a lot of time and memory (so it's a significant advantage).
+If you're working with large data sets, this may save a significant amount of time and memory (if may even be the factor that allows the query to finish and not being killed by OOM killer or something).

-Just as in the first case, thre are three functions handling other basic numeric types, i.e. double, int (32-bit) and bigint (64-bit).
+Just as in the first case, there are four functions handling other basic numeric types, i.e. double, int, bigint and numeric.

 Installation